 The Fried Ground Pork Salad ($6.95) was stunningly good on a previous visit, and it was just as devastating this time.
-Five deep fried pork patties were flavored with roasted rice, onions, green chilies and lime juice.
-The pleasantly chewy patties had incredible flavor on their own, and were even better thanks to the topping of minced fried garlic and crispy mint leaves.
+Five deep fried pork patties incorporated roasted rice, onions, green chilies and lime juice.
+The pleasantly chewy patties had incredible flavor on their own, and tasted even better thanks to minced fried garlic and crispy mint leaves toppings.
 The spice level hovered just below my pain threshold.

-Tempted by the Northern Thai Sausage, we opted for Northern Thai Egg Noodles ($6.95), also known as khao soi, a dish that I couldn’t get enough of during a 2005 visit to Thailand.
-Nong’s version featured a curry-soaked mass of egg noodles and chicken chunks topped with crispy fried noodles, cilantro and a slick of coconut milk, which provided sweetness.
-We received a dish of kimchi and diced red onions, to add to the soup.
+I was tempted by Northern Thai Sausage, but opted for Northern Thai Egg Noodles ($6.95), also known as khao soi, a dish that I couldn’t get enough of during a 2005 visit to Thailand.
+Nong’s version featured a curry-soaked mass of egg noodles and chicken chunks topped with crispy fried noodles, cilantro, and a coconut milk slick that provided sweetness.
+We received a dish of pickles and diced red onions to add to the soup.

 Though I didn’t try it this time, it’s worth mentioning Nong’s ferocious “grilled Serrano dressing.”
 The Serrano chile dip is a challenge for even the bravest fire eaters.
 Despite the pain, I couldn’t resist the dish’s smoky flavor.